WHAT IS CORPORATE BRANDING?

 Put a solid corporate branding strategy in place and you make it easier to:

-a) develop your long-term vision and
+a) develop your long-term vision,

-b) create and exploit distinctive positions in the market place.
+b) create and exploit distinctive positions in the marketplace.

 ARE CORPORATE BRANDING AND COMPANY BRANDING THE SAME THING?

-The terms Company Branding and Business Branding tend to refer to single-site and smaller businesses, whereas Corporate Branding refers more to multi-site, national and, most commonly, international businesses.
-Enterprise Branding focuses more on attracting and securing new customers, versus serving your existing clientele.
+The terms company branding and business branding tend to refer to single-site and smaller businesses, whereas corporate branding refers more to multi-site, national and, most commonly, international businesses.
+Enterprise branding focuses more on attracting and securing new customers, versus serving your existing clientele.

 WHAT IS BRANDING IN BUSINESS AND WHY IS IT IMPORTANT?

-Branding in business refers to every touchpoint your business has with the outside world, including prospects, existing customers, suppliers, employees and stakeholders.
+Business branding refers to every touchpoint your business has with the outside world, including prospects, existing customers, suppliers, employees and stakeholders.

 WHY DO BUSINESSES USE BRANDING?

-Businesses use branding to give them an edge.
+Businesses use branding to give themselves an edge.
 It allows them to stand out from their competitors and become desirable.
 The importance of branding a business lies in the ability to engage the target market, wherever and whenever it is encountered, and to out-think and overcome rival brands.